Info

 What is the difference to 19-inch server models?

 • Form factor: 19-inch servers have a very distinct form factor.
 They are of low height and are very long, e.g. 438 x 87.5 x 900mm (17.24" x 3.44" x 35.43").
 This makes them rather unsuitable to place them anywhere else than in a 19-inch rack.
-Our GH200 and Grace tower models have desktop form factors: 244 x 567 x 523 mm (20.6 x 9.6 x 22.3") or 255 x 565 x 530 mm (20.9 x 10 x 22.2") or 250 x 404 x 359 mm (9.8 x 15.9 x 14.1").
+Our GH200 and GB200 tower models have desktop form factors: 244 x 567 x 523 mm (20.6 x 9.6 x 22.3") or 255 x 565 x 530 mm (20.9 x 10 x 22.2") or 250 x 404 x 359 mm (9.8 x 15.9 x 14.1").
 This makes it possible to place them almost anywhere.

 • Noise: 19-inch servers are extremely loud.
 The average noise level is typically around 90 decibels, which is as loud as a subway train and exceeds the noise level that is considered safe for workers subject to long-term exposure.
-In contrast, our GH200 and Grace tower models are very quiet (factory setting is 25 decibels) and they can easily be adjusted to even lower or higher noise levels because each fan can be tuned individually and manually from 0 to 100% PWM duty cycle.
-Efficient cooling is ensured, because our GH200 tower models have a higher number of fans and the low-revving Noctua fans have a much bigger diameter compared to their 19-inch counterparts and move approximately the same amount of air or even a much higher amount depending on the specific configuration and PWM tuning.
+In contrast, our GH200 and GB200 tower models are very quiet (factory setting is 25 decibels) and they can easily be adjusted to even lower or higher noise levels because each fan can be tuned individually and manually from 0 to 100% PWM duty cycle.
+Efficient cooling is ensured, because our GH200 and GB200 tower models have a higher number of fans and the low-revving Noctua fans have a much bigger diameter compared to their 19-inch counterparts and move approximately the same amount or even a much higher amount of air depending on the specific configuration and PWM tuning.

 • Transportability: 19-inch servers are not meant to be transported, consequently, they lack every feature in this regard.
 In addition, their form factor makes them rather unsuitable to be transported.
-Our GH200 tower models, in contrast, can be transported very easily.
+Our GH200 and GB200 tower models, in contrast, can be transported very easily.
 Our metal and mini cases even feature two handles, which makes moving them around very easy.

 • Infrastructure: 19-inch servers typically need quite some infrastructure to be able to be deployed.
 At the very least, a 19-inch mounting rack is definitely required.
-Our GH200 models do not need any special infrastructure at all.
+Our GH200 and GB200 models do not need any special infrastructure at all.
 They can be deployed quickly and easily almost everywhere.

 • Looks: 19-inch server models are not particularly aesthetically pleasing.
 In contrast, our available case options are in our humble opinion by far the most beautiful there are.